txm676/nos/README.md

-Calculate NOS (node overlap and segregation) and the associated metrics described in Strona and Veech (2015) <DOI:10.1111/2041-210X.12395> and Strona et al. (2017; In Press, DOI to be provided in subsequent package version).
+Calculate NOS (node overlap and segregation) and the associated metrics described in Strona and Veech (2015) <DOI:10.1111/2041-210X.12395> and Strona et al. (2018) <DOI:10.1111/ecog.03447> .
 The functions provided in the package enable assessment of structural patterns ranging from complete node segregation to perfect nestedness in a variety of network types.
 In addition, they provide a measure of network modularity.

 The package is currently on CRAN and can be installed via